Jungjee/RawNet/ReadMe.md

 For other back-end researches on speaker verification, using these speaker embeddings might be a good start :)

+# PyTorch implementation of RawNet
+Currently under modification.
+Modified version trained on VoxCeleb2 dataset.
+Demonstrats EER of 3.66 % with VoxCeleb1 evaluation set.

 # Other guidelines are currently being updated.
 Email jeewon.leo.jung@gmail.com for other details :-).